 Just in the United States, about 70 percent of people now die in hospitals, nursing homes, or long-term care facilities, instead of in their homes.
 And once we’ve died, our bodies are preserved and coated in makeup if there’s going to be a viewing at all, then usually either cremated or buried in a coffin deep underground.

 Now, even with this ritualistic practice of concealing death, the human body still endures the process of decomposition, it is simply delayed for a short period of time.
 And as much as we try to keep this decomposition at bay and out of mind, there’s a subset of scientists who study it intently and up close at facilities called body farms.

-These forensic scientists and anthropologists are trying to understand more about how the human body breaks down after death so that they can use this information to do things like help solve homicides and even investigate genocides — any situation where we seek to know things like how, when, and where a person died.
+These forensic scientists and anthropologists working at body farms are trying to understand more about how the human body breaks down after death so that they can use this information to do things like help solve homicides and even investigate genocides — any situation where we seek to know things like how, when, and where a person died.

 Yet even for these scientists that devote their lives to this kind of work, some aspects of human decomposition remain a mystery.
-And to help scientists unlock these mysteries, new kinds of research facilities have emerged over the past few decades: body farms.
+And to help scientists unlock these mysteries, body farms have continued to pop up over the past few decades.

 The Birth Of Body Farms